-In addition to providing leases for current uses of MLT land, we are continuing to work with village corporations and village councils to complete ANCSA 14(c)(3) settlements.
-Lands held in trust by the State are available for community projects, so completion of a settlement may aid the process of securing site control for new construction.
-MLT holds lands in trust until a first or second class city is established.
-Once a city government is formed the lands and revenues from the lands are transferred to the new city.
+In addition to providing leases for current uses of MLT land, we are continuing to work with village corporations and village councils to complete ANCSA 14(c)(3) settlements upon request.
+Lands held in trust by the State are available for community projects, so completion of a settlement may aid the process of securing site control for new construction or improvements to existing infrastructure.
+MLT holds the land in trust until a first or second class city is established.
+Once a city government is formed the land and revenues from the land are transferred to the new city.

-It is important to note that the State of Alaska is presently struggling with its budget due to significantly declining revenues.
+It is important to note that the State of Alaska continues to struggle with its budget due to significantly declining revenues.
 With reduced state dollars there is potential for closures of schools.
+Presently there are five closed schools on MLT land.
 These are serious issues and MLT continues to support keeping schools open in communities.

-The closure of schools is a genuine risk to small communities and a continued cut to the State budget increases that threat.
-MLT will address school closures on MLT lands to the best of its ability.
+The closure of schools is a genuine risk to small communities, and a continued cut to the State budget increases that threat.
+MLT will address school closures on MLT land to the best of its ability.
 However, in the event of a school closure, MLT invites the community to proactively seek alternative uses which can support the continued use of facilities.
 By finding viable alternative uses in the event of a school closure we hope to at least keep the buildings in working order while supporting local efforts to stabilize the community and increase the student population.